Sunbeds - your questions answered ☀️

 Should I wear sun cream on a sunbed? - If not, what should I be using?

 SPF lotions are used to protect your skin from UV light when outdoors.
-A sun screen will prevent you from absorbing UV rays from sunlight and is used to prevent skin damage when you spend long periods of time in the sun.
-This will mean that your sun exposure is not controlled.
-However on a sunbed, the amount of UV exposure you receive is time controlled and limited to avoid skin damage and burning but to also ensure sufficient UV absorption.
+A sun screen will prevent you from absorbing UV rays from sunlight and is used to prevent sun burn and the ageing process.
+This is designed specifically for use outdoors, when your sun exposure is not controlled.
+However on a sunbed, the amount of UV exposure you receive is controlled and limited to avoid skin damage and burning but to also ensure sufficient UV absorption.

 What about my lips?